awez/amirrajan.github.com/_posts/2014-03-16-rebooting-life-part-2.md

 The word "built" is a loaded word.
 I didn't just port a game to iOS.
 I translated it to a mobile medium.
 I added my own artistic spin to the game.
 I wrote about it.
 I presented about it.
 I marketed it.
 I pushed it to a top spot in the App Store (at one point it was ranked #6 in the RPG Category).

 Most importantly, I found that the saying "if you build it, they will come" is _completely, utterly false_. _Building_ something takes an _immense_ amount of work.
 Reflecting back, this is quite an accomplishment.
-Wouldn't have existed with Michael's initial work of course :-).
+Wouldn't have existed without Michael's initial work of course :-).

 **[You can read about the entire journey of A Dark Room right here.
 It's _over 9000_ words.
 So just be aware it's long.](http://amirrajan.net/a-dark-room/#adarkroomstory)**

 ##Present about software, contribute to open source

 Check and check.
 I've given eight presentations in the last ten months.
 On topics that I care about.
 I've created a number of [open source reference implementations for NodeJS](http://amirrajan.net/nodejs-by-example/), which will continue to grow.
 I've continued to help developers break down barriers and learn new things.
 I still want to make a contribution to a large open source project.
-Haven't "unlocked" that achievement yet.
+Haven't "unlocked that achievement" yet.

 ##Build my development chops on stacks other than .Net

 My work in NodeJS and A Dark Room iOS kept me on the OSX and Linux stack.
 Before my sabbatical, I barely ever booted into my OSX partition.
 My work was on Windows and .Net, so there was really no need to do so.
 With an iOS project, and many websocket-centric NodeJS projects, I _had_ to use my OSX partition.

 For a good 5 months, I didn't boot into Windows for any long period of time.
 After a while, the Linux file hierarchies began to make sense.
 My skills with the terminal got better.
 I can commission a bare bones Linux virtual machine via ssh.
 I can get a Node app up and running on nginx.
-Compiling things from source doesn't intimidate me anymore.
+Compiling languages and frameworks from source doesn't intimidate me anymore.
 Trying out emerging languages/technologies is much easier (because they “just work” on Linux based systems).
-I've pushed through the barrier of entry and there is a wealth of _knowledge_ on the other side.
+I've pushed through the barrier of entry, and there is a wealth of _knowledge_ on the other side.

 There is still so much I need to learn, but I feel that I've reached a good level of comfort now.
 Also, I really can't comment much about the OSX operating system.
 Simply because the first thing I do, when I login, is start iTerm and put it in full screen mode.